Bindusrisai/wordcount/README.md

-It display count of words that user enters in text box
+This website displays count of words that user enters in text box.